Marcdaddy1/code_refactor/README.md

 ## User Story

 AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT Horiseon site is optimized for search engines
+I want a codebase that follows accessibility standards So that Horiseon site is optimized for search engines

 ## Acceptance Criteria